ricardobranco777/cloudview/README.md

 ## Run the web server with [Docker Compose](https://docs.docker.com/compose/install/):

-If you have a TLS key pair, rename the certificate to `cert.pem`, the private key to `key.pem` and the file containing the password to the private key to `key.txt`.
+If you have a TLS key pair, rename the certificate to `cert.pem`, the private key to `key.pem` and the file containing the passphrase to the private key to `key.txt`.
 Then edit the [docker-compose.yml](docker-compose.yml) file to mount them to `/etc/nginx/ssl` in read-only mode like this: `- "/path/to/tls:/etc/nginx/ssl:ro"`.
+Set and export the `NGINX_HOST` environment variable with the DNS of your host.

 If you don't have a TLS key pair, a self-signed certificate will be generated.
 Be aware of the typical problems with time resolution related to TLS certificates.